pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_right/auto_ident_opt_extended.md

 ## Todos triggered

-- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
-- Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForOfGen_next

 ## Globals